-We believe that an appropriate structured curriculum ad effective learning contribute to good behaviour.
-Through planning for the needs of individual learners, the active involvement of learners in their own learning, and structured feed-back all help to avoid the alienation and disaffection which can lie at the root of poor behaviour.
+We believe that an appropriate structured curriculum and effective learning contribute to good behaviour.
+Through planning for the needs of individual learners, the active involvement of learners in their own learning, and structured feedback all help to avoid the alienation and disaffection which can lie at the root of poor behaviour.

 Our Year 11 students will be encouraged to proceed with further education when they are ready to leave Enhancement Training Ltd. We will assist all year 11 students to produce a CV as well as help to complete application forms for Colleges or Courses they are wishing to pursue.
 If students or parents/carers have any specific questions or queries in relation to Post 16 they would be better advised by contacting the student School Careers Leader.
 School Career Leaders are welcome to come to our site and meet with our Year 11's.